Bryn Mawr, Pennsylvania

 THE ROSEMONT DIFFERENCE

-At the beginning of their first year, each Rosemont student participates in a special assessment program to evaluate their individual academic skills, personality traits, and learning styles.
+At the beginning of their first year, each Rosemont student participates in a special program to evaluate their individual academic skills, personality traits, and learning styles.
 Their findings are then reviewed and applied to a personalized learning plan that gives them a better understanding of their abilities.
 This plan serves as a touchstone to chart academic growth and progress, helping foster success both at Rosemont and beyond.

 LEARNING WITHOUT LIMITS

-With a student body composed of 53% minority students, Rosemont encourages a community that embraces diversity, change, and inclusion.
+With a diverse student body composed of 53% minority students, Rosemont encourages a community that embraces diversity, change, and inclusion.
 The College’s core values are:

 - Trust in and reverence for the dignity of each person